A Guide to the

 Repository: Special Collections, Carrier Library, James Madison University

-The George W. Manley Collection, 1707-1953, consists of various documents pertaining to the Manley family's personal, genealogical, and business activities, covering several Virginia and West Virginia counties.
+Abstract: The Manley Family Papers, 1707-1953, consist of various documents pertaining to the Manley family's personal, genealogical, and business activities, covering several Virginia and West Virginia counties.
 Included in the collection are letters written by family members and an assortment of legal papers detailing taxes and land deeds.

-This collection was donated by Mrs. Mary E. Turner, heir to George Manley through Mrs. Ruth Beam of Planters Bank & Trust Co. in Staunton, Va., in September of 1983.
+Acquisition Information: This collection was donated by Mrs. Mary E. Turner, heir to George Manley through Mrs. Ruth Beam of Planters Bank & Trust Co. in Staunton, Virginia, in September of 1983.

 George W. Manley was descended from a prominent family which owned property near George Washington's Mount Vernon and intermarried with the Washington and Harrison families.
 The collection also contains letters to Hugh W. Sheffey, who was the Augusta County representative to the Virginia Constitutional Convention of 1850 and to the Virginia General Assembly in 1850s and 1860s.